 Some people mistakenly believe that Black GSDs are produced when two different breeds are mixed, but nothing could be further from the truth.
 Black German Shepherds are produced by other German Shepherds, including normally colored individuals.

 In fact, German Shepherds come in 11 different color patterns.
 Most are clad in a combination of brown, red, white and gray fur, and they often feature black masks and back markings.
 Some are even completely white.

-But, the Black German Shepherd, as its name implies, is a uniformly black dog.
+But, the Black German Shepherd, as its name implies, is a uniformly black coat dog.

-The biggest difference between Black GSDs and regular German Shepherds is their coat color.
+The biggest difference between Black GSDs and standard German Shepherds is their coat color.
 However, there are a few other differences between the two breeds.

 For starters, Black Shepherds are often larger than normally colored German Shepherds are.
 They aren’t profoundly larger than normal German Shepherds are, but they may be an inch or two taller and 10 or 20 pounds heavier in extreme cases.

 Another important difference relates to the shape of their backs.
 Typical German Shepherds have a curved back, which is quite distinctive when viewed from the side.
 But, Black German Shepherds have a relatively straight back, like most other breeds.